orm-fux/es-inspector/README.md

 ### Document View

 To work with single documents you can use the document view.
-The veiew works on document ID basis and allows you to look up documents by their ID, delete a document, create a new one, or "change" (create or update) new documents.
+The view works on document ID basis and allows you to look up documents by their ID, delete a document, create a new one, or "change" (create or update) new documents.
 For the "change" operation the inspector will automatically look up the document and fill in the input field when you are entering the document ID.

 ![Document View](images/document-view.png)